O = require 'omicron'

 tail = getParastateDeclarations.call ps if ps = @protostate

-if tail? then ( head?.concat tail ) ? tail else head
+if tail? then ( head?.concat tail ) ? tail else headmerge

-Creates and returns a monotonic ordered set of State
+Creates and returns a monotonic ordered set of States from the provided

 “parent” states, preceded by arrays that represent, in order, the linearization